Forex Market Hours - Understanding the Different Market Sessions.

 The Forex market is open 24 hours a day for all seven days of the week.
 However, retail forex traders can only trade the forex market 24 hours a day for five days a week – a business week from Monday to Friday.

-This article will discuss the various forex market hours and the implications of these market hours for a forex trader.
-Note that forex market hours can also be referred to as forex trading sessions.
+This article will discuss the various Forex market hours and the implications of these market hours for a forex trader.
+Note that the market hours can also be referred to as Forex trading sessions.

 Forex Market Hours in GMT